ray-project/ray/doc/source/rllib/rllib-connector.rst

 Advanced Connectors
 -------------------

-Lambda Connectors helps turn simple transformation functions into agent or action connectors without having users worry about the high level list or non-list APIs.
+Lambda Connector helps turn simple transformation functions into agent or action connectors without having users worry about the high-level list or non-list APIs.
-Lambda Connectors has separate agent and action versions, for example:
+Lambda Connector has separate agent and action versions, for example:

 .. tabbed:: Lambda Agent Connector